A comparative study on $B \rar K^\ast \ell^+ \ell^-$ and $B \rar K_0^\ast (1430) \ell^+ \ell^-$ decays in the Supersymmetric Models: Introduction

-The FCNC processes induced by $b \rar s(d)$ transitions provide the most sensitive and stringiest test for the SM at one loop level, since they are forbidden in SM at tree level \cite{R8401,R8402}.
-Despite smallness of the branching ratios of FCNC decays, quite intriguing results are obtained in ongoing experiments.
+The FCNC processes induced by $b \rar s(d)$ transitions are forbidden in SM at tree level \cite{R8401,R8402}.
+However, they can provide the most sensitive and stringiest test for the SM at one loop level.
+Despite smallness of the branching ratios of FCNC decays, quite intriguing results have been obtained in ongoing experiments.
 The inclusive $B \rar X_s \ell^+ \ell^-$ decay is observed in BaBaR \cite{R8403} and Belle collaborations.
-These collaborations also measured exclusive modes $B \rar K \ell^+ \ell^-$ \cite{R8404,R8405,R8406} and $B \rar K^\ast \ell^+ \ell^-$ \cite{R8407}.
-The experimental results on these decays are in a good agreement with theoretical estimations \cite{R8408,R8409,R8410} the results of which can be used to constrain new physics (NP) effects.
+Also these collaborations measured exclusive modes $B \rar K \ell^+ \ell^-$ \cite{R8404,R8405,R8406} and $B \rar K^\ast \ell^+ \ell^-$ \cite{R8407}.
+The experimental results on these decays are in good agreement with theoretical estimations \cite{R8408,R8408.1,R8408.2,R8409,R8409.1,R8409.2,R8410,R8410.1,R8410.2} which can be used to constrain new physics (NP) effects.